IESE Insight

 And so, constantly changing inventory in stores works well in combination with QR production, controlling inventory and keeping margins healthy.
 Fast fashion becomes a truly compelling business model when solidly resting on both of these pillars.

-Sustainability as a Fundamental Concern
+Sustainability as a fundamental concern

 Is fast fashion sustainable over the long term?
 What might its global impact be?
 Critics of fast fashion tend to point to three fundamental challenges: waste, working conditions and local consequences for a global supply chain.
 In their chapter overview, Caro and Martinez de Albeniz note that companies are starting to respond to these challenges.